Cpmjaguar1234/nova/README.md

 5. **Verify Installation**: The extension should appear in your list of extensions and be enabled.

+#### Firefox Installation

+1. **Install from Mozilla Add-ons**: Visit the [Mozilla Add-ons page](https://addons.mozilla.org/en-US/firefox/addon/nova-ixl-extension/) for Nova IXL Extension.

+2. **Add to Firefox**: Click the "Add to Firefox" button on the add-on page.

+3. **Confirm Installation**: Follow the prompts to complete the installation.

+4. **Verify Installation**: The extension icon should appear in your browser toolbar.

 ## Supported Sites

 - **Big Ideas Math**: Automatically loads the script for bigideasmath.com.
 - **Achieve3000**: Automatically loads the script for achieve3000.com.
-- **IXL**: Enhanced learning support through the Chrome extension.
+- **IXL**: Enhanced learning support through Chrome and Firefox extensions.

 ## Troubleshooting

 If you encounter any issues, ensure that:
 - Your browser allows bookmarklets and extensions
 - You are visiting a supported site
-- Developer mode is enabled for the IXL extension
+- For Chrome: Developer mode is enabled for the IXL extension
+- For Firefox: The extension is properly installed from Mozilla Add-ons

 For more information or support, please contact [1yyumwafd@mozmail.com](mailto:1yyumwafd@mozmail.com).